gravitee-io/gravitee-kubernetes-operator/docs/api/reference.md

         <td><b><a href="#managementcontextspecauthsecretref">secretRef</a></b></td>
         <td>object</td>
         <td>
-          A secret reference holding either a bearer token or the user name and password used for basic authentication<br/>
+          A secret reference holding either a "bearerToken" key for bearer token authentication or "username" and "password" keys for basic authentication<br/>
         </td>
         <td>false</td>
       </tr></tbody>